 Hamilton Anxiety Rating Scale

 Hamilton Anxiety Rating Scale (HAMA) is a clinical tool for evaluating the severity of anxiety symptoms.
 The scale was compiled by psychologist Hamilton in 1959, and it is widely used in clinical diagnosis, treatment effect evaluation and research work in psychiatry.
 HAMA contains 14 items, covering psychological anxiety and physical anxiety.
 Each item is scored according to the severity of symptoms, and the higher the total score, the more serious the anxiety symptoms are.
+The total score ranges from 0 to 56 points.
 Scoring standards are usually divided into four grades: mild, moderate, severe and extremely severe.

 Time frame: baseline, 3 months